 Line Break works with artists, organizers, and advocates to craft their stories into powerful instruments for transformative social change.
 The HECUA student intern spent his semester working on multiple film projects including pre- and post-production and editing work for a short animation used at an event for a Minnesota-based funder, and working from the beginning to the end of a video for the Hmong American Farmers Association.

-Fee Breakdown: Making Media, Making Change is a semester-long program based in Minneapolis-St. Paul, Minnesota that allows students to remain on their home campuses but also have an immersive, community-based learning experience.
-Part-time program fees include tuition, all reading materials, field visits (including meals while traveling), and tickets to events and opportunities associated with the program.
+Fee Breakdown: Making Media, Making Change is a semester-long program based in Minneapolis-St. Paul, Minnesota that allows students to have an immersive, community-based learning experience.
+Program fees include tuition, all reading materials, field visits (including meals while traveling), and tickets to events and opportunities associated with the program.
 More information regarding program costs and fee breakdowns.

 Group A schools

 Group B schools

 Students from all member and affiliate member schools except Denison University and the University of Minnesota.* For two courses (8 credits) plus a 4-credit internship: $10,950 For two courses (8 credits) plus an 8-credit internship: $14,600

 Group C schools

 Although a HECUA member, Denison has opted to apply its member discount to a grant program dedicated to assisting low-income Denison students who wish to participate in a HECUA program.

 HECUA distributes scholarships to students from consortium member schools: Scholarship for Racial Justice (up to $4,000); the Scholarship for Social Justice (up to $1,500); and the Scholarship for Community Engagement (up to $750 for semester-long programs, and $500 for short-term programs).
 Learn more about the HECUA Scholarship program.